oatlog/oatlog/doc/report/main.typ

 Here, `Add`, `Mul`, `Const` are constructors for `Math`.

-But implementing Math like this would not work for several reasons, firstly we want the constructors to return e-classes, and take in e-classes, and secondly, sum types can not directly be stored in a relational database.
+Implementing Math like this would not work for several reasons, firstly we want the constructors to return e-classes, and take in e-classes, and secondly, sum types can not directly be stored in a relational database.

 This can be solved by creating a new table per constructor, as in @sum_type_tables.
-Now, all e-classes are just integer ids, and exist implicitly in the tables.
+Now, all e-classes are just integer IDs, and exist implicitly in the tables.

 #figure(
   grid(